 - A. The PRO must specify objective, nondiscretionary, person-specific criteria that constitute overriding circumstances.
-That criteria may include a score from a risk assessment tool that is adopted in a manner consistent with these Guidelines. - B. The PRO may direct that, if a defendant has been held due to overriding circumstances, a representative of the entity determining the hold shall either (1) appear at arraignment to report to the court the overriding circumstances for the hold; or (2) provide the information in writing to the court at or before arraignment.
+That criteria may include a score from a risk assessment tool that is adopted in a manner consistent with these Guidelines. - B. Overriding circumstances should not be used to move entire offenses to a new guideline category but may apply to a narrower subset of factual circumstances that may constitute an offense. - C. The PRO may direct that, if a defendant has been held due to overriding circumstances, a representative of the entity determining the hold shall either (1) appear at arraignment to report to the court the overriding circumstances for the hold; or (2) provide the information in writing to the court at or before arraignment.